SpitFire-666/Toshiba-T3200SX/README.md

 - 1 MB of RAM is soldered in, expandable up to 13 MB
 - 6x 30-pin SIMM slots
 - Only 1MB and 2MB modules are supported
+- Memory appears to only work in pairs
 - ⚠ RAM is restricted to approved modules only and will give an error on boot:

 ![image](https://user-images.githubusercontent.com/38451588/155928043-60b26f49-17e4-4f8d-aaaf-fcfcfbac2e31.png)